vivo-ontologies/language-ontology/README.md

 This work is licensed CC0.
 Attribution is polite, not required.
 To cite this work, consider using the text below:

-VIVO Ontology Interest Group (2019) Language Ontology, https://github.com/mconlon17/language-ontology
+VIVO Project (2020) Language Ontology, https://github.com/mconlon17/language-ontology

 ## Acknowledgements